small0live/small0live.github.io/BSSwFWorkshop.md

 * Inclusive Learning: Antecedents and Strategies
 * Team Heterogeneity and Social Harmony

 Invitees will be asked to submit a short position paper (no more than 2 pages) prior to the workshop.

-*If you would like more information, please visit the <a href="https://bssw.io/events/workshop-team-learning-for-better-scientific-software">BSSw event page</a>.*
+The position paper submission deadline Friday, October 18, 2024 11:59 AoE.

 *Feel free to contact the organizer: olivia.newton[at]ucf.edu.*